 This list is not exhaustive and case law shows not to treat this as a checklist to run through mechanically.
 Instead they are the factors that go towards painting the picture whose overall effect must be evaluated.

+If you are working for a “small” or wholly overseas client, you continue to be responsible and liable for your own IR35 status as before.
 Do not bury your head in the sand.
 With the large increases in HMRC IR35 investigations and the focus from Government and the public on “disguised employment” and tax avoidance it is only sensible to act now to make sure you know your IR35 status.

 Some people are happy to spend their spare time deciphering court cases, arguing technical cases with HMRC and reading contracts.
 If this is you, then read no further as you now know the basics of IR35 and what it entails for you.

 If you do not want to get so deeply involved in this complex subject but do want to relax and have peace of mind then you may wish to seek advice from your accountant or engage an IR35 specialist firm to help you to decide your IR35 status.
+See how we can help.